site15/site15.ru/QODER_RULES_BY_CODE_EN.md

 }
 ```

-#### 2.2. Шаблоны запросов
+#### 2.2.
+Query Patterns

-- Реализуйте функциональность поиска с условиями OR для нескольких полей
+- Implement search functionality with OR conditions for multiple fields
-- Используйте пагинацию с параметрами take/skip
+- Use pagination with take/skip parameters
-- Реализуйте сортировку с динамической проверкой полей
+- Implement sorting with dynamic field validation
-- Применяйте фильтрацию арендаторов на основе роли пользователя
+- Apply tenant filtering based on user role

-**Пример шаблонов запросов:**
+**Example of Query Patterns:**

 ```typescript
 async findMany(args: {